 All of the items listed here meet that criteria.
 We have avoided listing any shoddy, cheap products that are of questionable quality.
-You may have to spend a bit more for the good stuff, but your safety and peace of mind shouldn’t have a price tag!
+To perform aerial yoga at hoe, you may have to spend a bit more for the good stuff, but your safety and peace of mind shouldn’t have a price tag!

-Disclaimer: Those wishing to participate in aerial yoga should read and follow all safety instructions for setting up their equipment, or consider hiring a contractor or engineer to set up the rig for you.
+Disclaimer: Those wishing to participate in aerial yoga should read and follow all safety instructions for setting up their equipment, or hire a professional rigger to set up the rig for you.
 Yogauthority is not responsible for injuries that may occur during or after setup of a home aerial yoga system.

-Other brands such as Seasofyoga, Wing Yoga, CO-Z, and UpCircleSeven also offer anti-gravity swings, so shop around for the one that best meets your needs in terms of durability, price, color, and comfort.
+Other brands such as Seasofyoga, F. Life, Vertical Wise, and Yogatail also offer anti-gravity swings, so shop around for the one that best meets your needs in terms of durability, price, color, and comfort.